homecluster-dev/homelab-autoscaler/docs/architecture/overview.md

-# Architecture Overview
+# Architecture

-## System Design

-The Homelab Autoscaler implements a Kubernetes operator pattern with external gRPC integration to provide cluster autoscaling for physical nodes.
+Homelab Autoscaler is a Kubernetes operator with gRPC integration for physical node autoscaling.

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐